LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-for-messaging-user-guide.md

 ![](/img/SC4 (1).png)

-### Product catalog
+## Carousel

-Product catalog allows brands to showcase specific products that a brand can provide service for or sell.
+A carousel allows brands to showcase specific products that a brand can provide service for or sell.
 It is possible to show between two and ten cards within the carousel.

 ![](/img/Carousel.gif)